langgenius/dify/README.md

 ### Translations

-We are looking for contributors to help with translating Dify to languages other than Mandarin or English.
+We are looking for contributors to help with translating AiConec Studio to languages other than Mandarin or English.
 If you are interested in helping, please see the [i18n README](https://github.com/langgenius/dify/blob/main/web/i18n/README_EN.md) for more information, and leave us a comment in the `global-users` channel of our [Discord Community Server](https://discord.gg/AhzKf7dNgk).

 ## Community & Support

 * [Canny](https://feedback.dify.ai/).
 Best for: sharing feedback and checking out our feature roadmap.
 * [GitHub Issues](https://github.com/langgenius/dify/issues).
-Best for: bugs you encounter using Dify.AI, and feature proposals.
+Best for: bugs you encounter using AiConec Studio.AI, and feature proposals.
 See our [Contribution Guide](https://github.com/langgenius/dify/blob/main/CONTRIBUTING.md).
 * [Email Support](mailto:hello@dify.ai?subject=[GitHub]Questions%20About%20Dify).
-Best for: questions you have about using Dify.AI.
+Best for: questions you have about using AiConec Studio.AI.
 * [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.
 * [Twitter](https://twitter.com/dify_ai).
 Best for: sharing your applications and hanging out with the community.
 * [Business Contact](mailto:business@dify.ai?subject=[GitHub]Business%20License%20Inquiry).
-Best for: business inquiries of licensing Dify.AI for commercial use.
+Best for: business inquiries of licensing AiConec Studio.AI for commercial use.

 ### Direct Meetings

-**Help us make Dify better.
+**Help us make AiConec Studio better.
 Reach out directly to us**.

 |                       Point of Contact                       |                           Purpose                            |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |